 Grignan / Avignon or visit Pont du Gard and Uzes

-We enjoy an excursion to Grignan, a hilltop village surrounded by lavender fields whose Renaissance castle provides a commanding view of the surrounding countryside.
+Enjoy an excursion to Grignan, a hilltop village surrounded by lavender fields whose Renaissance castle provides a commanding view of the surrounding countryside.
 Return to the ship and cruise to Avignon, site of the bridge made famous by the French children’s song “Sur le pont d’Avignon” (“On the Bridge of Avignon”).
-Seven popes once resided in the magnificent Papal Palace, which wel visit during our walking tour.
-We also see the well-preserved medieval walls surrounding the historic center of town, a UNESCO World Heritage Site.
+Seven popes once resided in the magnificent Papal Palace, which you'll visit during your walking tour.
+You'll also see the well-preserved medieval walls surrounding the historic center of town, a UNESCO World Heritage Site.
 As an alternative, take an excursion to the Pont du Gard, a Roman aqueduct that is a masterpiece of engineering and a UNESCO World Heritage Site.
-Our tour also visits Uzes, a lovely town known for its castle (still occupied by the Duke of Uzes and his family), medieval streets, and picturesque town square.
-We enjoy free time for shopping before returning to our ship.
+The tour also visits Uzes, a lovely town known for its castle (still occupied by the Duke of Uzes and his family), medieval streets, and picturesque town square.
+Enjoy free time for shopping before returning to the ship.

 Les Baux or Saint Paul de Mausole Asylum / Walking or biking tour of Arles

-We arrive in Arles and board a motor coach for an excursion to the village of Les Baux de Provence.
+Arrive in Arles and board a motor coach for an excursion to the village of Les Baux de Provence.
 The village’s castle has a fascinating exhibit of medieval weapons.
-Later, we visit an olive farm to learn about this age-old Provençal farming tradition.
+Later, visit an olive farm to learn about this age-old Provençal farming tradition.
 As an alternative, take the “Impressionist Experience” tour to the Saint Paul de Mausole Asylum, where Van Gogh once lived and painted such well-known works as "The Irises" and "Starry Night."
-We also visit the Carrieres de Lumieres, a stone quarry that projects European artwork on its walls, including many of Van Gogh’s famous paintings.
-Late this afternoon, a city tour of Arles takes us to the Romanesque cathedral and the Roman Amphitheater.
+You'll also visit the Carrieres de Lumieres, a stone quarry that projects European artwork on its walls, including many of Van Gogh’s famous paintings.
+Late this afternoon, a city tour of Arles takes you to the Romanesque cathedral and the Roman Amphitheater.
 Another option is a guided bike tour to a Roman museum (capacity controlled).The ship moors overnight in Arles.